macunha1/ansible-confluent-kafka/README.md

 # Confluent Kafka Ansible Role

-This project aims to install and configure Kafka using the Confluent package, all configurations can be passed through [vars](vars/main.yml) or [defaults](defaults/main.yml).
+This project aims to install and configure Kafka using the Confluent package, all configurations can be passed through [vars](vars/main.yml).
+There's a list of necessary vars at [defaults](defaults/main.yml).
+It's going with [Ansiblebit Oracle Java role](https://github.com/ansiblebit/oracle-java) as a requirement, but you can use any other Java role.
+If, for example, ansiblebit.oracle-java aren't working for some reasong (mainly the Oracle website crawling).

 [![Platform](http://img.shields.io/badge/platform-centos-00ff7f.svg?style=flat)](#)
 [![Platform](http://img.shields.io/badge/platform-debian-a80030.svg?style=flat)](#)